fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-encounter-intro.md

 to express each visit as a separate encounter (see kanta doc for the description of "hoitosarja", there are other examples too).

-For deeper techical details, see (in finnish):
+For deeper techical details, see (in Finnish):

 * Kanta [CDA R2 Header](https://www.kanta.fi/jarjestelmakehittajat/potilastiedon-arkiston-cda-r2-header) version 4.66 or later.
     * Descriptions of *palvelutapahtuma*